Below are some Frequently Asked Questions about Thurgood Marshall Elementary (TM) and its PTA. Last update: 7/1/2018.

 - What is the PEACE Academy?
 The PEACE Academy is the Preschool and Elementary Autism Center for Education, a Special Education Program based on educating students with disabilities in the least restrictive environment.
 Each student has access to an appropriate learning environment and an opportunity for education with non-disabled students to the maximum extent appropriate at his or her chosen school or at a site as close as possible to his or her neighborhood school.
 In addition to serving up t0 24 K-5 students, PEACE also has a pre-school classroom of about 10 students.

 How do I enroll my child in HCC (APP)?
 Admission is determined by the District and requires eligibility testing and a short application involving parents and a teacher.
-The deadline for Seattle residents to apply for the required testing has been in October the year before the student would enroll in HCC.
-(For example, the 2017-18 school-year deadline: October 6, 2016.)
+The deadline for Seattle residents to apply for the required testing is in early fall the year before the student would enroll in HCC.
+(For example, the 2018-19 school-year deadline: Sept.
+22, 2017.)
 Families moving to Seattle after the deadline have a later option.
-See http://www.seattleschools.org/advlearning for procedures and forms.

 What is ELL?
 The English Language Learners program assists students whose primary home language is not English.
 Bilingual services include English language programs, bilingual instructional assistants who support students with limited English proficiency, and assistance with referrals to health care, employment, and legal services.

 What types of educational technology are used at Thurgood Marshall?
 This varies by teacher and grade level.
 The school has a computer lab and iPad carts, and WiFi and wired Internet connections.
 Some classes use software and apps in conjunction with learning and projects, or go online for resources.
 Districtwide testing is often conducted on computers and tablets.
-A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment is to add significantly to technology at TM in 2017.
+A 2015 PTA-funded study and 2016 report by a parent/staff Technology Committee offered ideas on further opportunities, and a Districtwide purchase of new equipment added significantly to technology at TM in 2017.